telerik/blazor-docs/components/gridlayout/items.md

 The `ColumnSpan` parameter defines the how many columns the item will occupy.

-When you specify the desired `ColumnSpan`, you should also provide the `Column` that will serve as a start position for the item taking several columns.
+When you set the desired `ColumnSpan`, you should also set the `Column` parameter to specify the start position for the spanned item.

 >caption Change the column span of the first item with the numeric text box